smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

   performed, exports the phasor ratio values at each pixel as a 2-dimensional matrix in an ASCII file (with File Dialog).
 - ``Export Phase Lifetime Map as ASCII``: when a phasor ratio analysis has been performed, exports the average lifetime computed from the phasor ratio at each pixel as a 2-dimensional matrix in an ASCII file (with File Dialog).
+- ``Export User-Defined Quantity Map as ASCII``: when a user-defined quantity has been specified in the **Settings:Phasor Plot** panel *Phasor Ratio/ Average Lifetime Style Options* and computed by overlaysing this quantity on the *Source Image*, exports the user-defined quantity map as an ASCII file (with dialog). performed, exports the average lifetime computed from the phasor ratio at each pixel as a 2-dimensional matrix in an ASCII file (with File Dialog).
 - ``Palette``: this submenu is described in detail in the